 True to her French heritage, she was a gifted cook and baker who served her family traditional French dishes and home-baked breads and pastries.
 She was a talented knitter and seamstress, a voracious reader, spoke three languages, enjoyed gardening, and cared for a series of stray cats over many years.

 There will be a visitation at Morse-Kleese Funeral Home in Canton on Tuesday, February 25 from 9:00-10:30 AM, followed by a Mass of Christian Burial at St. Michael’s Church in Canton.

 Maria will repose alongside her beloved Nelson at Park Cemetery in Canton.

 Maria’s family would like to extend our deepest thanks to the staff of Twin Oaks, Guthrie Hospice, and the many friends who visited and provided comfort to her in her last weeks.

 Donations may be made to the Animal Care Sanctuary of East Smithfield PA (353 Sanctuary Hill Lane, East Smithfield, PA 18817); the Damian Dutton Leprosy Aid Society (616 Bedford Avenue, Bellmore, NY 11710); or Guthrie Hospice (421 Tomahawk Rd, Towanda, PA 18848

-To plant a tree in memory of Maria L (Zielnik) Kniffin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Maria L (Zielnik) Kniffin, please visit our floral store.